kentimsit/cronos-wallet-connections-v3/README.md

 -   The `./app/components/Navbar` demonstrates how the app manages the user's connection to their preferred wallet using a basic Modal interface (in this example, Crypto.com DeFi Wallet, Rabby / MetaMask, Trust Wallet, and Wallet Connect).
 -   The `./app/components/ReadChain` demonstrates how to read information from the Cronos blockchain, such as the latest block number and the crypto asset balance of a user.
 -   The `./app/components/WriteChain` demonstrates how to send a transaction to the Cronos blockchain (there are two examples: "send 1 CRO to myself" and "send 1 USDC to myself").

+## How to interact with smart contracts?

+-   Add your smart contract [ABI](https://docs.soliditylang.org/en/v0.8.19/abi-spec.html) to `./contracts/abis/[contractName].json`.
+-   Run `npm run typechain` to generate all the typescript bindings for your smart contract.
+-   Check `./app/components/ReadChain` or `./app/components/WriteChain` for how to create a contract object and interact with your smart contract through the contract object.

 ## Work in process